Jacob Appelbaum: Art

 Appelbaum has taken part in a number of art projects with dissident artists including Laura Poitras, Trevor Paglen, Ai Weiwei, and Angela Richter.
-His art often straddles the borders of art, politics, and technology and has given rise to projects such as Panda to Panda (P2P) and the Autonomy Cube.
+His art has given rise to projects such as Panda to Panda (P2P) and the Autonomy Cube.

 Appelbaum is also a photographer who has contributed still photographs to film and game projects.
 He exhibited his work in a solo show at NOME in 2016.

 Appelbaum appeared in Laura Poitras's Academy Award-winning film Citizenfour (2014), which documents the public emergence of NSA whistle-blower Edward Snowden and the political circumstances leading to his actions.
 Appelbaum stars in Poitras's portrait of WikiLeaks founder Julian Assange, Risk (2016).
+Appelbaum worked with Canadian film-maker Jamie Kastner for his documentary, "Nobody Wants to Talk About Jacob Appelbaum."
+The film was screened for buyers in September 2023.

 He was an artist in residence for the art group monochrom at Museumsquartier in 2006.

 Activism

 Appelbaum represented Wikileaks founder Julian Assange in a keynote address at the 2010 HOPE conference.

 In August 2013, Appelbaum delivered Edward Snowden's acceptance speech after he was awarded the biannual Whistleblower Prize by a group of NGOs at the Berlin-Brandenburg Academy of Sciences and Humanities.